Berbera: Modernity

-In the post-independence period, Berbera was administered as the part of the North-Western province of the Somali Republic.
-It served as the main livestock port of the republic and in the 1970s and 1980s, nearly all of the livestock exports went out through the port of Berbera via Isaaq livestock traders.
+In the post-independence period, Berbera was administered as part of the North-Western province of the Somali Republic.
+It served as the main livestock port of the republic; in the 1970s and 1980s, nearly all of the livestock exports went out through the port of Berbera via Isaaq livestock traders.
 The entire livestock exports accounted to upwards of 90% of the Somali Republic's entire export figures in a given year, and Berbera's exports alone provided over 75% of the nation's recorded foreign currency income at the time.
-The main consumers were the wealthy gulf states and Saudi Arabia in particular.
+The main consumers were the wealthy Gulf states; in particular, Saudi Arabia.

-As early as 1962, The Soviet Union agreed to assist the nascent Somali Republic towards the construction of modern port facilities and a military base, which was completed in 1969 and was called on by sixteen Soviet Ships in 1971.
-Coinciding with the Ogaden War between The Somali Republic and Ethiopia in 1977, the Soviets left Berbera and the nation as a whole due to a disagreement, leaving the United States to arrive with a $40 million investment and new health facilities in 1980.
+As early as 1962, the Soviet Union agreed to assist the nascent Somali Republic towards the construction of modern port facilities and a military base, which was completed in 1969 and was called on by sixteen Soviet ships in 1971.
+Around the time of the Ogaden War between the Somali Republic and Ethiopia in 1977, the Soviets – owing to a disagreement – left Berbera (and the Somali Republic as a whole), enabling the United States to arrive with a $40 million investment and new health facilities in 1980.
 By 1985, the city had an estimated population of 70,000, with the outbreak of the Somali National Movement (SNM) ousted government troops from the city following aerial bombardments and extrajudicial killings inflicted on the population by the government.
-With the downfall of General Siad Barre in 1991, the Northern region of the Somali Republic, declared the state of Somaliland, of Somalia.
+With the downfall of Siad Barre in 1991, the former state of Somaliland declared independence as the Republic of Somaliland.
 A slow process of infrastructural reconstruction subsequently began in Berbera and other towns in the region.

 New DP World Berbera Container Terminal Expansion as of June 2020.